 Professor Stuart Forbes, Director of the Centre for Regenerative Medicine at the University of Edinburgh, has been exploring the role of macrophages in organ repair for a decade.
 Macrophage cells are known primarily for their role in innate immunity, but studies had indicated they could also play a part in tissue repair.
 In collaboration with Professor John Campbell’s cell therapy group at the Scottish National Blood Transfusion Service (SNBTS), Professor Forbes and his team were not only able to discover the regenerative potential of macrophages, but also apply this learning to the development of novel treatments for chronic liver disease.

-Syncona had identified the Forbes team’s research as a potential candidate for investment, so when their MATCH clinical trial data made a compelling case for the efficacy of macrophage cell therapy on chronic liver disease, the company funded a 2-year research collaboration with Professor Forbes, his team and the SNBTS, with the aim of proving the commercial viability of macrophages as a treatment modality.
+Syncona had identified the Forbes team’s research as a potential candidate for investment, so when their MATCH clinical trial data made a compelling case for the efficacy of macrophage cell therapy on chronic liver disease, the company funded a two-year research collaboration with Professor Forbes, his team and the SNBTS, with the aim of proving the commercial viability of macrophages as a treatment modality.
 Access to the University’s world-class facilities at the Centre for Regenerative Medicine, which include a centralised cell culture facility and a state-of-the-art good manufacturing practice (GMP) cellular therapy facility, meant the team were ideally equipped to clear the path to manufacture and file several foundational patent applications.
 The success of the collaboration motivated Syncona to invest a further £26.6 million to form Resolution Therapeutics and bring the team’s pioneering science to a clinical setting.

 From bench to bedside